almostearthling/when-command/README.md

 This document describes the new version of **When**, a Python-based automation tool for the desktop.
 This version, instead of incorporating the scheduler, relies on the [**whenever**](https://github.com/almostearthling/whenever) automation tool, which focuses on reliability and lightweightness, while trying to achieve a good performance even when running at low priority.
 In this sense, **When** acts as a _wrapper_ for **whenever**, both providing a simple interface for configuration and an easy way to control the scheduler via an icon sitting in the tray area of your desktop.
 This version of **When** aims at being cross-platform, dynamically providing access to the features of **whenever** that are supported on the host environment.

-This is still in its early development stage and still contains a lot of bugs and errors, yet it is capable of running **whenever** in the background and to control it via an icon in the system tray, create and edit the configuration file, capture the log and display a history window.
-All of this trying to mimic the behaviour of the old **When** tool, only available on Ubuntu distributions and restricted to the 16.XX and 18.XX editions, which is entirely Python based and is now abandoned because of the difficulty of adapting all needed DBus signals and checks to the ever-changing interface of the various Linux distributions.
+The application is under active development: although not all of the desired features have been implemented yet, it is capable of running **whenever** in the background and to control it via an icon in the system tray, create and edit the configuration file, capture the log and display a history window.
+All of this trying to mimic the behaviour of the old **When** tool, which was only available on Ubuntu distributions and restricted to the 16.XX and 18.XX editions, entirely written in Python, and now abandoned because of the difficulty of adapting all needed DBus signals and checks to the ever-changing interface of the various Linux distributions.

 ![MainWindow](support/docs/graphics/when-application.png)